sumahiremath/buildtales/_posts/2025-08-24-optimizing-cursor-prompts-api-limits.md

 ```

 **Ready to optimize?** Start with your next Cursor session using the token calculator above—track your usage and apply these techniques.
 You'll be amazed at how much more you can accomplish within the same limits.

+💡 **Pro Tip:** The best time to start optimizing is now.
+Even implementing just 2-3 of these strategies can save you 20-30% on tokens immediately.
+Start small, measure results, then scale up your optimization efforts.

 ---